Stuycs-K/final-project-10-qin-tianlang-yap-jonathan/PRESENTATION.md

 In order to encrypt that in SubBytes, you would take the first Nibble (4 bits, or half a byte), and that would be the 'y' value, or row, in the S-box.\
 Then, you would take the secoond Nibble, and that would be the 'x' value, or column, in the S-box.\
 So, using this formula, lets say you have to encrypt the number 53, that would convert into ed.\
-You would do this for every byte. \
+You would do this for every byte.

-The next step is the ShiftRows step.\
+The next round is the ShiftRows round.\
 It takes a 4 by 4 row, and shifts each row to the left by a certain amount:\
 the first row shifts by nothing\
 the second row shifts to the left by 1\